morenikhil/debug-log-viewer/README.md

 - **Named Credential OAuth flow** — must be completed manually in each sandbox after deployment.
 - **Concurrency** — Tooling API has a limit of 10 concurrent requests per user session.

----

-## License

-MIT — free for use in internal Salesforce orgs and ISV packages.